IanCaio/Blog/_posts/2018-01-21-making-comment-sections-with-staticman-part-3.markdown

 Here we simply request our comment database for the comment tree JSON file (`https://username.github.io/comment-database/commentTree.json`) and parse it into a Javascript object with `var obj = JSON.parse(this.responseText);`{: .language-javascript}.

-Note that the object we have now is an array of objects, because our JSON file starts with a bracket followed by the comment objects.
+Note that the object we have now is an array of objects.
+That's because our JSON file [starts with a square bracket](https://stackoverflow.com/a/5034547/6676042), making it an array containing our comment objects.
 So if the length of the array is 0 (`if(obj.length == 0){`{: .language-javascript}) it means we don't have any comments and we display a message stating it.

-Otherwise we send the object to another function that is going to build the comment section with the object information and assign the value returned to the inner HTML of the comment section `<div>`{: .language-html}.
+Otherwise we send the object to `buildComments();`{: .language-javascript}, which is going to build the comment section with the object information, and assign the returned value to the inner HTML of the comment section `<div>`{: .language-html}.

 ### Building the comment section

-To build the comment section, we first create a variable that will hold **all** the HTML we will have inside the comment section `<div>`{: .language-html}.
-Then we will iterate through the comment tree recursively and append the HTML markup with the information to this variable and return it.
+To build the comment section, we first create a variable that will hold all the HTML markup we will have inside the comment section `<div>`{: .language-html}.
+Then we will iterate through the comment tree recursively and append the HTML markup to this variable and return it.
 Once all the tree was checked, we return the final HTML markup to be included in the comment section.

 ```javascript